ccjj/andropy/README.md

 The dumps can be later processed with volatility, an easy-to-use-program is attached.

-Commands for andropy.py, the main-tool:
+Commands for andropy, the main-tool:

-usage: andropy.py [-h] -n SAMPLEPATH -i INTERVAL [-d SDCARD] [-o OUTPUTPATH]
+usage: androstart.py [-h] -n SAMPLEPATH -i INTERVAL [-d SDCARD] [-o OUTPUTPATH]
                    [-c CUSTOMCONFIG]

 Automates android memory dumping.
 Creates an avd and dumps the ram with the LIME module regulary